 3. Save as a PNG

 Open the flowery image you started with (without the added text/overlays).
 Go to the Overlays tab, click Add your own, and open your PNG.
 Align it with your image and click the Eraser button on the Overlay palette.
 To make your flowers look like they’re mixing with your words, erase away!
-And if you accidently erase too much, click the paintbrush icon to paint parts of your image back.
-Erase until you’ve created a look you love, then save and share!
+And if you accidentally erase too much, click the paintbrush icon to paint parts of your image back.
+Erase until you’ve created a floral typography look you love, then save and share!

 Pro tips: Zoom in close to keep an eye on what you’re erasing.
 Keep the Brush hardness slider (on the Overlay palette) at 50%, and resize your brush/eraser as needed.